 She is proud to be a contributing member of the Sustainability and Energy team that is doing such important work on campus, and is particularly motivated by the need to make a difference on the environment.

-With a diverse background in engineering, Steven provides leadership and technical expertise to the team and supports the University’s energy and sustainability goals.
-He is leading commissioning, development, and savings/efficiency projects across campus, optimizing the internal processes of the team to maximize impact, and expanding the team’s subject-matter technical support to other departments.
+With a diverse background in engineering, Steven provides leadership and technical expertise to support the University’s energy and sustainability goals.
+He is leading commissioning, validation, process development, and savings/efficiency projects across campus.

-Steven holds a degree in Chemical Engineering from the University of Utah and has over a decade of experience in the industry as a Sr. Project Engineer and Process Engineer II.
-He provides experience in process design, optimization, project management, quality, efficiency, regulation, and safety.
-Steven has realized significant savings, efficiency gains, market expansion, and quality improvements throughout his career.
+Steven recently received his Professional Engineering (PE) license and Building Commissioning Professional (BCxP) certification.
+He graduated with a degree in Chemical Engineering from the University of Utah and has over a decade of valuable experience in the industry.
+Steven has realized significant savings, efficiency gains, market expansion, and quality improvements throughout his career, achieving millions of dollars of increased revenue and savings.

-Steven is proud to be supporting the University of Utah in a team which is making a huge impact on campus and the local environment, and is driven by a desire to achieve large tasks, make a positive impact, and continually improve.
+Steven is proud to be supporting the University of Utah in a team that is making a positive impact on campus and the local environment.

 Pete is responsible for the collection of the field meter reads, data entry and verifying of assets.
 Validates data accuracy, commissioning & energy auditing, lighting auditing for existing building/systems.